chris-wood/draft-wood-linkable-identifiers/draft-wood-linkable-identifiers.md

 a resource which the client may cache.
 Applications may return unique reference tokens to distinct clients.

-- DNS ((CITE)): SRV records often contain human-readable information specific to particular devices, clients, or users.
+- DNS {{RFC1035}}: SRV records often contain human-readable information specific to particular devices, clients, or users.
 For example, printers may advertise its services with SRV records that contain a human-readable instance name.
 These are often not rotated as services change.

-- NTP ((CITE)): By default, mode 3 for NTP -- client to server -- sends several source-specific fields in the clear to NTP servers, including: timestamps, poll, and precision.
+- NTP {{RFC5905}}: By default, mode 3 for NTP -- client to server -- sends several
+source-specific fields in the clear to NTP servers, including: timestamps, poll, and precision.
 These fields should be left empty or randomized as per {{I-D.ietf-ntp-data-minimization}}.
 Other fields that may link to clients include: Stratum, Root Delay, Root Dispersion,